-This summer I bought two 80’s style Tupperware relish trays, and on Sunday, I spent almost an hour cleaning and prepping one with our favorite fruits and one with veggies.
+My son loves peanut butter and will scoop it up on celery, carrots, apples, and bananas.
+A few weeks ago, I bought two 80’s style Tupperware relish trays.
+On Sunday, I spent almost an hour cleaning, cutting, cutting and filling one with our favorite fruits and one with veggies.
 This simple hour was a great way to practice self-care:

-- Focusing on this task gives my family an hour of free time.
+- When I’m in the kitchen focusing on this task, my family an hour of free time to do what they enjoy.
 Live and let live.

-- Prepping the food lets me live in the present by smelling the fruits, listening to the cadence of my knife, and paying attention to where all of my fingers are.
+- I can practice mindfulness while I prep the food.
+Being “mindful” to me means I stay in the present by smelling the fruits, listening to the cadence of my knife, and paying attention to where all of my fingers are.
+This gives my brain a time out from my racing thoughts.

 Even the “Natural” peanut butter I buy has almost one teaspoon of added sugar serving.
 My new favorite almond butter recipe tastes great and is sweetened with AHA approved honey.